 Formation of Footprints

-Since footprints are similar to fingerprints, therefore their anatomy, formation and types of occurrence at the crime scene are also similar.
-It is believed that the they are also formed due to the friction ridges present on the sole of the foot.
+Since footprints are similar to fingerprints, therefore their anatomy, formation, and types of occurrence at the crime scene are also similar.
+It is believed that they are also formed due to the friction ridges present on the sole of the foot.

 Examination of Footprints

-Analysis of footprints involves thorough examination of the footprints which includes the study of the margins, lines, shapes and position of various parts of the foot.
-There are few methods which have been developed for the examination of footprints.
+Analysis of footprints involves a thorough examination of the footprints which includes the study of the margins, lines, shapes, and position of various parts of the foot.
+There are a few methods that have been developed for the examination of footprints.
 They are:

-- Gunn Method– In this method, lines are drawn from the rearmost point of the heel to the foremost points of each toes present in the print.
+- Gunn Method– In this method, lines are drawn from the rearmost point of the heel to the foremost points of each toe present in print.
 Also, a line is drawn across the most medial and lateral aspects of the ball of the footprint and observed.

-- Optical Centre Method– Optical centres are marked on suitable points on the footprints and concentric circles are drawn around them.
-Lines are drawn between the optical centres of heels and toes.
+- Optical Centre Method– Optical centers are marked on suitable points on the footprints and concentric circles are drawn around them.
+Lines are drawn between the optical centers of heels and toes.

-- Overlay Method– In this method the outline of the footprint is marked and positioned on an unknown footprint and is compared by matching the characteristics like crease marks, shapes of the toes and their positions, scats, etc.
+- Overlay Method– In this method, the outline of the footprint is marked and positioned on an unknown impression.
+It is compared by matching the characteristics like crease marks, shapes of the toes and their positions, scats, etc.

 The footprints are compared using the overlay method of analysis which will help in establishing a match between the unknown and known prints.
-The process will commence in the order of-
+The process will commence in the order-

-The compared characteristics are then evaluated according to the standards which decides whether the known and unknown prints are produced by the same individual or different individuals.
+The compared characteristics are then evaluated according to the standards which decide whether the known and unknown prints are produced by the same individual or different individuals.

-Footprints can elucidate the information about the link between the crime-victim-suspect, age of an individual, number of people present on the crime scene during the occurrence, movement of the victim or suspect on the crime scene, etc.
+Footprints can elucidate the information about the link between the crime-victim-suspect, the age of an individual, the number of people present at the crime scene during the occurrence, the movement of the victim or suspect on the crime scene, etc.

-In India, Section 51 of Code of Criminal Procedure (CrPC) states that police can take the footwear of the suspect into custody to compare with the impressions found on the crime scene.
+In India, Section 51 of the Code of Criminal Procedure (CrPC) states that police can take the footwear of the suspect into custody to compare with the impressions found at the crime scene.

-Section 5 of Identification of Prisoners Act states that the magistrate has been given the power to direct any person to submit his footprints for the fulfillment of procedure in CrPC for further investigation.
-If any person refuses such orders then he will commit the offence under the section 186 of Indian Penal Code.
+Section 5 of the Identification of Prisoners Act states that the magistrate has been given the power to direct any person to submit his footprints for the fulfillment of procedure in CrPC for further investigation.
+If any person refuses such orders, he will commit the offense under section 186 of the Indian Penal Code.

-There is no provision of footprints in the Indian Evidence Act (IEA) and no power is granted to court for trials.
-Section 73 of IEA only mentions the fingerprints and not footprints.
-However, section 45 of IEA includes the opinion of the expert of footprints along with other impressions.
+There is no provision for footprints in the Indian Evidence Act (IEA) and no power is granted to the court for trials.
+Section 73 of IEA only mentions fingerprints and not footprints.
+However, section 45 of IEA includes the opinion of the expert on footprints along with other impressions.